aredridel/recipes/Lemon Beans and Rice.md

 This is a dish a lot like ful madamus — inspired by, but definitely with my own spin on it.
 It's rich, a whole meal on its own.
 Part of the charm of the dish is the layers with different textures, flavors, and even temperatures.
 It will serve 2 as a hearty meal, 3 or even 4 as a light meal.

+Without the cheese, it'd be a solid vegan meal.
+I think it adds a something that's not easily replaced, but it is far from required.

 ## Sauce